• Skip to primary navigation

 Labelled picture of ingredients for medovik

-• Honey - I use mild honey that is available in most of the supermarkets in the U.K. You can use wild honey or local honey if you prefer.
+• Honey - I use organic farm honey but you can use wild honey or local honey if you prefer.

 • Sugar - I use caster sugar for making the dough.
 You can also use granulated sugar for this recipe.